-We recognize that climate change is a critical global issue that poses risks to global health and potentially financial risks to our business.
-In 2021, we completed an assessment of climate-related risks and opportunities.
-The assessment was limited to certain of our direct operations and included three climate scenarios varying by the level of global response to climate change (i.e., No Action, "Middle of the Road", and Aggressive Mitigation) across year 2030 and year 2050 time horizons.
-Through this process, we were able to identify several climate-related risk categories with potential applicability to Takeda, including an increase in the incidence and geographic spread of disease (i.e., "disease acceleration") leading to workforce impacts and potentially fewer available donors for our Plasma Derived Therapies group, energy/carbon pricing and policies leading to increased costs, reputational threats arising from our inability to achieve our climate goals, direct exposure of our facilities to physical risk from severe weather or similar occurrences, and indirect exposure to climate change risk through our critical suppliers.
-Takeda plans to continue to refine our assumptions, update our analysis and expand the scope of our climate-related risk assessments to increase our understanding of possible climate risks, as well as identify additional steps we can take now to mitigate any such risk.
+While to date, we have not experienced material impacts relating to climate change, including compliance or litigation-related impacts we recognize that climate change is a critical global issue that poses risks to global health and potentially financial risks to our business.
+In 2024, we refreshed our scenario analysis of climate-related risks and opportunities, performing focused assessments on our transition and physical risk profiles, including certain supply chain risks.
+The transition risk assessment covered regulatory, technology, market and reputational risks posed to Takeda over three climate scenarios varying by the level of global response to climate change (i.e., Rapid Climate Action, Delayed Transition and Middle of the Road) across time horizons up to 2050.
+The physical climate-related risk assessment covered a range of temperature-related, waterrelated, wind-related and land-related perils posed to Takeda's operations, as well as key third party contract manufacturers (CMOs) and suppliers, over two Shared-Socio-economic Pathways (SSP2-4.5(1) and SSP5-8.5(2)) established by the U.N.
+Intergovernmental Panel on Climate Change (IPCC).
+Through this process, we were able to identify several climate-related risk categories with potential applicability to Takeda, including the potential for increased pass-through costs from suppliers related to country-level and regional carbon tax enactment, and physical risks to our operations and contract manufacturers from heat stress, water scarcity and flooding.
+If these risks materialize, they may affect our business, results of operations, and financial condition.
 Climate change related risks are also incorporated into our Enterprise Risk Management Program to enable us to effectively monitor emerging risk trends going forward.
 We are transitioning to low-carbon operations to mitigate potential impacts.
-While Takeda has maintained carbon neutrality through FY2022, in FY2024 we have transitioned away from carbon neutrality as a climate goal and are focusing resources on initiatives that advance our net-zero roadmap while continuing to invest in nature-based carbon removal projects beyond our value chain.
+While Takeda has maintained carbon neutrality through FY2022, in FY2024 we transitioned away from carbon neutrality as a climate goal and are focusing resources on initiatives that advance our net-zero roadmap while continuing to invest in nature-based carbon removal projects in projects beyond our value chain.

 Takeda believes that our key stakeholders expect the Company to excel at environmental stewardship.
 This means continuously looking for opportunities to decrease the environmental impacts of our products and operations.
-Our environmental sustainability efforts focus on minimizing greenhouse gas (GHG) emissions within our operations and throughout our value chain, supporting nature and biodiversity and designing and manufacturing our products with sustainability principles in mind.
+Our environmental sustainability efforts focus on minimizing greenhouse gas (GHG) emissions within our operations and throughout our value chain, supporting natural resource conservation and embedding sustainability principles into product design and manufacturing.
 We continue our focus in the areas complementary to these efforts including natural resource conservation commitments to support water conservation, responsible waste management and preserving biodiversity, and incorporating sustainability principles in all stages of product development to minimize the environmental impact of products throughout their life cycle.
 If we are successful in these efforts, we will uphold our unwavering commitment to patients and enhance our reputation and business while improving the health of the planet and its people.
 If we fail to act on our aggressive sustainability goals or otherwise fail to meet stakeholder expectations, our reputation may be damaged, which could lead to challenges with employee attraction and retention, customer and investor relations, and our results of operations and financial conditions could be adversely affected.